dgerabagi/data-curation-environment/flattened_repo.md

             for (const entry of entries) {
                 const fullPath = path.join(dirPath, entry.name);
                 if (entry.isDirectory()) {
-                    // C152: Hardcoded exclusion for node_modules at the flattening stage. if (entry.name.toLowerCase() === 'node_modules') continue;
+                    if (entry.name.toLowerCase() === 'node_modules') continue;
                     files = files.concat(await this.getAllFilesRecursive(fullPath));
                 } else {